 The size of playing cards, the Log In cards are invitations you can give to Learners to encourage them to log onto Lobster Ink and begin their course.

 To get Learners excited about the upcoming course we have created this poster to give them a teaser of what they could learn in this course.

 2. Call to Action Collateral

-This A5-sized cards, serves as a reminder of telephone etiquette learnt throughout the course.
+This A5-sized cards serves as a reminder of telephone etiquette learned throughout the course.
 This information card can be used by the Learner as a study tool as well.

 Handover Checklist Cards:

 The Handover checklist card can be used to log all relevant information that needs to be shared during handover with the next team coming on shift.

 Information cards are quick reference cards that provide tips on how to deal with different types of Guests, being mindful of their specific needs and making sure that they are comfortable and well informed.